-Dementia is an illness that affects the brain, decreasing how well the brain works.
-Memory and other functions of the brain are often affected.
-Alzheimer’s disease is the most well-known but there are many other forms of dementia.
+Alzheimer’s disease is the most well known type of dementia, but there are many other forms of dementia.
 Follow the links below to learn more about Alzheimer’s and other common dementias.